Online Anger Management Counseling

 Is online anger management counseling really effective?

 Remember that experiencing feelings of anger is common.
 A leading psychologist found that most people experience anger at least a few times a week, and research shows that 58% of anger episodes involve yelling or screaming.
 Feeling angry does not necessarily mean you’re doing anything wrong.
 However, if you find yourself frequently feeling so angry that you resort to physical aggression, like throwing objects or breaking things, you may benefit from online anger management therapy.
 Therapy may benefit your relationships and family, in addition to helping you address underlying mental health challenges you may be facing, such as anxiety, depression, or stress.
-If you’re experiencing a mental illnesses, you can still see a psychiatrist or physician for medication management while participating in talk therapy for anger management challenges.
+If you’re experiencing a mental illness, you can still see a psychiatrist or physician for medication management while participating in talk therapy for anger management challenges.

 The mental health professionals at BetterHelp have training and experience helping with anger issues and behaviors.
 Online therapy has been shown to be just as effective as in-person therapy, and online therapists or psychologists can work with you in several ways—video chats, phone calls, or in-app messaging, all based on your preference and schedule.
-You can receive personalized treatment specially tailored to make you feel comfortable and supported.
+You can receive treatment specially tailored to make you feel comfortable and supported.
 Rather than waiting to connect with a therapist in person, you can usually get matched with a BetterHelp therapist in just a couple of days.

-What else can I do?
+What else can I do to manage my anger issues?

 Besides getting help with online anger management, you can take several steps to manage anger at any given time.
 Anyone has the capacity to change how they act on their feelings by utilizing some anger management techniques, such as the following: